Particular/docs.particular.net/nservicebus/azure-service-bus/secure-credentials.md

 include: asb-credential-warning

-Versions 6 and below uses raw the connection string in message headers.
-For instance, a typical value for `ReplyTo` header could be:
+Versions 6 and below use a raw connection string in message headers.
+For instance, `ReplyTo` header value was of the following structure:

-`[queue name]@Endpoint=sb://[namespace name].servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=[secrets here]`
+`[queue name]@Endpoint=sb://[namespace name].servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=[key]`

-This could potentially result in a leak of sensitive information, for example in [log files](/nservicebus/logging/) or in the [error queue](/nservicebus/errors/).
-In order to prevent this, Versions 7 and above includes the ability to map logical namespace name to namespace connection string.
-If a valid mapping between connection string and namespace name doesn't exist a [`KeyNotFoundException`](https://msdn.microsoft.com/en-us/library/system.collections.generic.keynotfoundexception.aspx) is thrown.
+This could potentially result in a leak of connection strings, for example in [log files](/nservicebus/logging/).
+To prevent this, Versions 7 and above can map logical namespace name to namespace connection string.
+If a valid mapping between a namespace name and connection string doesn't exist a [`KeyNotFoundException`](https://msdn.microsoft.com/en-us/library/system.collections.generic.keynotfoundexception.aspx) is thrown.

 Mapping between a namespace name and the corresponding connection string is done as follows: